AbhijeetKumarThakur2192/Easy_Data_Analysis/README.md

 3. Enter a name for the output report with the '.html' extension.
 4. The Sweetviz report will be automatically generated based on the provided data.

+## Need Help or Have Questions?
+Open a GitHub Issue!

+ If you encounter any difficulties, have questions, or want to provide feedback, please don't hesitate to open a GitHub issue.
+Your input is valuable, and I'm here to assist you!
+Creating an issue allows me to track and address concerns promptly, ensuring a better experience for everyone using this project.

 ## To open an issue:

 1) Go to the "Issues" tab on this repository.